-The study area includes the Tuolumne River from La Grange Dam (RM 52) downstream to its confluence with the San Joaquin River (RM 0).
-The lower Tuolumne River watershed, the subbasin from RM 0 to 54, covers approximately 430 square miles of drainage area, and contains one major tributary, Dry Creek at RM 16.
+The study area includes the lower Tuolumne River from La Grange Dam (RM 52) downstream to its confluence with the San Joaquin River (RM 0).
+The lower Tuolumne River watershed covers approximately 430 square miles of drainage area, and contains one major tributary, Dry Creek at RM 16.
 Other contributions come from Peaslee Creek as well as McDonald Creek (via Turlock Lake) primarily during and after storm events.
 In this reach, the Tuolumne River extends from about elevation 35 feet at the confluence with the San Joaquin River to elevation 300 feet at the tailrace of the Don Pedro powerhouse.
 The lower Tuolumne River watershed is long and narrow and is dominated by irrigated farmland and the urban/suburban areas associated with the City of Modesto, Waterford, and Ceres.